-When not in official use the palace is open to the public – it is worthy of a visit just to see the Citizen’s Hall (Burgerzaal).
+When not in official use the palace is open to the public – it is worthy of a visit just to see the impressive Citizen’s Hall (Burgerzaal).
 This 30m high room is particularly striking as the sunlight streams in from the windows.
-It has marble floors inlaid with maps of the western and eastern hemispheres and also contains some great sculptures by Artus Quellijn and paintings from the likes of Ferdinand Bol and Govert Flinck.
+It has marble floors inlaid with 3 large circular map, each over 6 metres in diameter and depicting the eastern and western hemispheres plus the night sky.

 A free hand-held audio tour provides insight and is available in 8 languages – Dutch, English, German, French, Italian, Spanish, Chinese and Russian.
 There is also a children’s audio available in Dutch and English.